thlorenz/spok/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## API

+spok provides a few common specification functions.
+However you can write your own functions as well, just return `true` if specification was satisfied and `false` if not (see example above).

+If you write a specification function that would be useful to others please add it along with a test and provide a PR.

+`spok.*` comparison function names are derived from [**bash** comparison operators](http://www.tldp.org/LDP/abs/html/comparison-ops.html) to make them easier to remember.

 <!-- START docme generated API please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN docme TO UPDATE -->